 Since the high-probability group covers just over a third of all minimum wage workers, we also study the impact of the minimum wage on a more broadly defined group.
-In the high-recall group we set a threshold probability such that 75% of all minimum wage workers are captured.
-In practice, this leads us to set the threshold at 12%; at that level, we achieve a 35% precision rate.
-This high-recall group covers just over 40% of all workers in the data.
-To study the impact of the policy on workers unlikely to be affected by the policy we also define a group for whom the predicted probability is less than 12%.
-Throughout the text, we will refer to that group as the low-probability group.
+In the high-recall group, we set a threshold probability such that 75% of all minimum wage workers are captured.
+In practice, this leads us to set the threshold at 12%; at that level we achieve a 35% precision rate.
+This high-recall group covers just more than 40% of all workers in the data.
+To study the impact of the policy on workers unlikely to be affected by the policy, we also define a group for whom the predicted probability is less than 12%.
+Throughout the paper, we refer to that group as the low-probability group.

-5 Impact of the Minimum Wage on Labor Market Outcomes
+V. Impact of the Minimum Wage on Labor Market Outcomes

-Identification Strategy.
+Identification Strategy

 We estimate the effect of the minimum wage by implementing an event study strategy similar to the baseline specification in Cengiz et al. (2019).
-We exploit state-level variation in the minimum wage and compare labor market outcomes in the treated states to the labor market outcomes in states without any minimum wage hike.
-The event-based approach we apply here is similar to Autor et al. (2006).
-We focus on changes within an 8 year window around 172 prominent state-level minimum wage events instituted between 1979-2019.
-Prominent minimum wage changes are those where the (real) minimum wages increased by more than \$0.25 and where at least 2 percent of the workforce earned between the new and the old minimum wage.
+We exploit state-level variation in the minimum wage and compare labor market outcomes in the treated states with the labor market outcomes in states without any minimum wage hike.
+The event-based approach that we apply here is similar to that of Autor, Donohue, and Schwab (2006).
+We focus on changes within an 8-year window around 172 prominent state-level minimum wage changes are those where the (real) minimum wages increased by more than \$0.25 and where at least 2% of the workforce earned between the new minimum wage and the old minimum wage.